 - Choose fluids with a higher salt concentration to facilitate successful rehydration

-- Apply cool cloths to the neck and face
+- Apply cool hand towels to the neck and face

 - If possible, sit in front of the fans during breaks